-9.30 The figure below shows the tenures of people with a LTHPD - it should be noted that the data is for the population living in households rather than households.
-The analysis clearly shows that people
+9.30 The figure below shows the tenures of people with an LTHPD - it should be noted that the data is for the population living in households rather than households.
+The analysis clearly shows that people with an LTHPD are more likely to live in social rented housing and are also more likely to be outright owners (this will be linked to the age profile of the population with a disability).